imixs/imixs-workflow/src/site/markdown/index.md

 A Workflow Management System provides views of all running process instances.
 A 'tasklist' contains all open tasks from the view of an individual actor.
 The statuslist provides the user with the latest status information about running process instances.

-##How to get started...
+##Getting started...
-To use Imixs-Workflow in your own business application you need to configure and integrate  the Imixs-Workflow Engine.
+There are several ways how you can benefit from Imixs-Workflow.
+The following section gives you a short guideline how to find out the best way  to use Imixs-Workflow in your software development project.

+###Using the Imixs-Workflow Engine out of the Box
+Using Imixs-Workflow out of the Box is a good starting point to run the workflow engine  without modification or Java EE development.
+You can start with the [Imixs-Workflow Sample Application](https://github.com/imixs/imixs-jsf-example) if you don't want to develop a new project from scratch.

 Before you begin, consider the following:

   * Provide a Database where the Workflow Model and the Workitems can be stored
   * Configure a Security Realm to grant access for Actors
   * Define a Workflow Model using the [Imixs-Workflow-Modeler](./modelling/index.html)
+  * Deploy the Workflow Application

+###Using Imixs-Workflow in a Java EE Project
+Using Imixs-Workflow in a Java EE project is the typical way to extend  your own java project with the functionality of a workflow engine.
+In this kind of usage you develop your own Java EE project.
+Inside your application you integrate the Imixs-Workflow Engine to provide the typical functionality of a Workflow Management System.

-To integrate Imixs-Worflow in your JEE Application follow the next steps:
+The {{{./deployment/overview.html}Imixs-Workflow deployment section}} describes how to deploy the Imixs-Workflow engine in an enterprise application (EAR) in more detail.
+To integrate Imixs-Worflow in your JEE Application consider the following steps:

   * Add the Imixs-Workflow jar files into your application.
 Read more on the [deployment guide](/jee/deployment/overview.html)
   * Add the Imixs-RestService into your application.
 Read more on [RestService-deployment guide](http://www.imixs.org/xml/deployment_rest_service.html])
   * Deploy your application together with the Imixs-Workflow on you Application Server

-Before your deploy your application take care about the persistence and the security configuration.
-You can find a [Sample Application on GitHub](https://github.com/imixs/imixs-jsf-example) which can be used to start.
-Also take a look at the web tutorial on the [Imixs Blog](http://blog.imixs.org/building-web-application-imixs-workflow-part/).
+###Contribute to the Imixs-Workflow project
+You can also help in developing the Imixs-Workflow project or use the results of the project to  implement new components.
+In this case you extend the implementation with additional features or just add a different behavior.
+So in different of the usage described before, you need more than a running instance of the Workflow  Engine or the Java EE libraries.
+In this kind of usage you should check out the source  code packages from the {{{./source-repository.html}Source Code repository}} and set up a Java EE Project like  the Imixs Java EE Sample Application.
+You can test the different parts of the implementation and extend the existing components.
+The source code include also some JUnit tests which can help you to test different behaviors of the engine in more detail.

+See the [Imixs Workflow community site on GitHub](https://github.com/imixs/imixs-workflow) for further details or to ask questions or report bugs.